ShashaankV/multiscalebrainvar/README.md

 ## Data

-Main output is raster in comma-delimited text file (spike neuron index and time). plotraster.py followed by '<'raster filename &gt can be used plot the results.
+Main output is raster in comma-delimited text file (spike neuron index and time).<br>
+plotraster.py followed by '<raster filename>' can be used plot the results.<br>
 Calculations such as CVISI, CVD, and mean dominance duration are included in "run_" scripts for discrete and continuum models.

 ## Code for three network architectures